 At first, settlement onto western land was slow but after the completion of the Canadian Pacific Railway, it picked up.
 A vigorous advertising campaign sponsored by the federal government under Clifford Sifton, then Minister of the Interior, and the Canadian Pacific Railway was carried out in central Europe.
 Between 1898 and 1913, streams of immigrants mainly from Russia and central Europe poured into the western prairies.
 In 1874 the Hudson's Bay Company established a Land Department to handle the sale of the farming land it owned.
-Land was a valuable asset, providing more profit than the Fur Trade Department.
+The land was a valuable asset, providing more profit than the Fur Trade Department.
 It was believed in high places that the future of the Company depended on land rather than on fur.

 Northern posts were allowed to fall into decay from lack of attention to repairs and replacements.
 Household furnishings were supplied at the very minimum cost.
 Because of the poor living conditions, few white wives of post managers were prepared to live in the North.
 Most traders married natives or half-breeds.

 Because of the remoteness of some posts, inspections were few and far between.
 District managers or inspectors were able to visit each post no more than once a year.
-Stocks were allowed to build up in order to have goods to keep trappers from selling their fur to the free traders, and trapping advances increased yearly to the point where they were uncollectible.
+Stocks were allowed to build up to have goods to keep trappers from selling their fur to the free traders, and trapping advances increased yearly to the point where they were uncollectible.
 In short, the fur trade had not yet progressed from the nineteenth century.

-In 1923, Mr. P. A. Chester joined the Company as an assistant accountant on the staff in London, England.
+In 1923, Mr P. A. Chester joined the Company as an assistant accountant on the staff in London, England.
 The following year he was sent to Canada to review the Company's accounting system.
-He was appointed Chief Accountant, Winnipeg Head Office in November 1925, and in October, 1930 was named General Manager of the Company for Canada.
+He was appointed Chief Accountant, Winnipeg Head Office in November 1925, and in October 1930 was named General Manager of the Company for Canada.

 John Watson, an architect, was hired by the Company to draw up the necessary plans, and gradually new buildings began to appear throughout the North.
 With the advent of the war in 1939 and a shortage of building materials, this program was slowed down but was completed immediately after the war.

-Staff health was another of Mr. Chester's concerns.
+Staff health was another of Mr Chester's concerns.
 All staff at the posts, including wives and families, were required to undergo a medical and dental examination every two years when they came on furlough.
 The Company paid for the examinations, but the dental work, using a dentist of their choice, was the individual's responsibility.
 Before returning to a post, a clearance examination by the Company-appointed doctor and dentist was mandatory.
-The first Company doctor in Winnipeg was Dr. Kitchen, and the first dentist's, Dr's Garvin, Johnson and Brown.
+The first Company doctor in Winnipeg was Dr Kitchen, and the first dentist's, Dr's Garvin, Johnson and Brown.

 Dr F.F.
 Tisdall and Dr J. Harry Ebbs, later assisted by Dr Elizabeth Chant Robertson and Dr T.G.H.
 Drake, were nutrition experts engaged to study the diets of post staff.
 During the winter of 1941-42, everyone was required to keep a record for one month of all meals and snacks taken.
 When analyzed, the results were anything but satisfactory.
-As a result, a supply of vitamin tablets were sent to each post to be taken daily by all members to augment their diets.
+As a result, a supply of vitamin tablets was sent to each post to be taken daily by all members to augment their diets.

 Special requisition forms for mess purposes were drawn up containing enough supplies for a completely balanced diet for one year.
-Sufficient choices were given in each category to satisfy every taste and included a special meal of Hormel canned whole chicken for Christmas and a canned ham for Easter, and all the usual holiday trimmings.
+Sufficient choices were given in each category to satisfy every taste and included a special meal of Hormel canned whole chicken for Christmas and a canned ham for Easter and all the usual holiday trimmings.
 These were shipped separately, charged to expenses and were not to be mixed with the stock for sale.
 Allowances were made for posts such as Waterways, Alberta that had regular access to supplies of fresh fruit, vegetables and meat, but for inland posts and bachelor managers, these supplies were a godsend.
 Managers could order any special delicacies they preferred.

 A story is told of one post manager whose progress, post by post, from the Arctic down the MacKenzie and Athabasca Rivers, could be traced by the quantities of Nairn's Oatcakes and Crosse & Blackwell's Herrings left unsaleable on the store shelves after his departure.